Getting Started

 **Tournament** - The game logic and score posting is done on Colyseus server, this requires for the game build to be modified in certain areas.

-The OP Arcade system sends the following parameters when launching in Tournament Mode.
+The OP Arcade system sends the following parameters when launching in `Tournament Mode`.&#x20;

 The first 3 parameters are required to be passed to Colyseus upon client creation: